brussell98/Mirai/README.md

 		- [x] User recent
 		- [ ] Match details
 	- [x] Get a link to the help server
+	- [ ] Pull recent changelogs from the BrussellBot server
 - [ ] Could do stuff with checking how long a user has been on the server for perms